rebremer/managed_identity_authentication/readme.md

 4. Configure Azure Function as REST API in ADFv2 using Managed Identity authentication
 5. (Network isolation only) Create VNET and self-hosted integration runtime
 6. (Network isolation only) Run Azure Function with VNET from ADFv2
-7. (Network isolation only) Add firewall rule to ADLSgen2 account of VNET from ADFv2
+7. (Network isolation only) Add firewall rule to ADLSgen2 account with VNET of Azure Function

 Architecture is depicted below.